Here is the latest of my short-short stories that are composites of real-life events with psychological or practical implications.

 A week later, he had a worse pain episode than before, gulped two shots of whiskey, pulled out his gun, and put it to his head again.
 This time, he started to pull back the trigger, his hand shook, violently, and he put the gun down.

-Two days later, he had an even worse pain flare-up.
+Two days later, he had an even worse pain jag, and this one wouldn't subside.
 Assisted suicide is illegal in New York, so he Googled until he found the names of California doctors who routinely help terminal patients end it.
-And then, he took an Uber to the airport.
+And he took an Uber to the airport.